qrluke/adwhore.net/README.md

 ## How does it work?
 **Users report ads in videos, select its category and honesty, moderate each other's reports and compete.
-When you watch a video that our agents have already studied, all ad inserts will be marked in it so you can skip if you want to.**
+When you watch a video that our agents have already studied, all ad inserts will be marked in it so you can skip.**
 <p align="center">
 <img src="https://i.imgur.com/oBqAp8E.png" alt="report ad" width="500"></img></br>
 <b>ADN has a cool start & end selector</b>